Organic is a term that indicates that the food or agricultural

 Product Registration (OPPR) from CDPH, if they process or handle processed food

-or cosmetics that are “sold as organic”.
+or cosmetics that are “sold as organic.”
+Operations that process organic products at retail must register with CDFA.
 The term ”sold as organic” means any

-the product advertising or labeling, including on the principle display panel,
+the product advertising or labeling, including on the principal display panel,

 information panel or in the ingredient statement.